 The bonds are subject to certain covenants, including a financial coverage ratio.
-At June 30, 2020, management is not aware of any violations of the covenants.
+At June 30, 2021, management is not aware of any violations of the covenants.

-Note 9: Paycheck Protection Program (PPP) Loan
+Note 9: Paycheck Protection Program (PPP) Loan - Refundable Advance

-Newfields received a PPP loan established by the CARES Act and has elected to account for the funding as a conditional contribution by applying Topic ASC 958-605, Revenue Recognition.
+During 2021, Newfields received a second PPP loan established by the CARES Act in the amount of \$2,000,000 and elected to account for the funding as a conditional contribution by applying Topic ASC 958-605, Revenue Recognition.
 Revenue is recognized when conditions are met, which include meeting full-time equivalent (FTE) and salary reduction requirements and incurring eligible expenditures.
-Any portion of the loan not forgiven bears interest at a fixed rate of 1%, is due in monthly payments and matures on April 17, 2022.
+Any portion of the loan not forgiven bears interest at a fixed rate of 1%, is due in monthly payments and matures on April 5, 2026.
 Currently, Newfields anticipates all of the loan will be forgiven.
 PPP loans are subject to audit and acceptance by the U.S. Department of Treasury, Small Business Administration, or lender; as a result of such audit, adjustments could be required to the recognition of revenue.
-Newfields did not recognize any revenue during fiscal year 2020.
+Newfields did not recognize any revenue on this loan during fiscal year 2021.